 Policy Legal Basis North Carolina requires that anyone who suspects child abuse, neglect, or dependency must report their concerns to the county child welfare services agency.
-A person who makes a report of suspected child abuse, neglect, or dependency is immune from civil or criminal liability if the report was made juvenile has died as a result of suspected abuse or neglect or lives in a home where another juvenile has been subjected to abuse or neglect by an adult who regularly lives in the home."
+A person who makes a report of suspected child abuse, neglect, or dependency is immune from civil or criminal liability if the report was made N.C.G.S. §7B-101 provides the definitions to determine a county child welfare services agency's authority to intervene and includes the following sentence in the definition of neglected juvenile: "In determining whether a juvenile is a neglected juvenile, it is relevant whether that juvenile lives in a home where another juvenile has died as a result of suspected abuse or neglect or lives in a home where another juvenile has been subjected to abuse or neglect by an adult who regularly lives in the home."
 Relevance in this instance is a legal term that means that the court can find a child neglected on the basis that he or she was living with a victim child. in good faith.
 County child welfare agencies must receive, and screen all reports of abuse, neglect, or dependency, regardless of residency.
 Each county child welfare services agency must have written procedures for receiving CPS reports and for providing supervisory decision- making 24 hours a day.
 N.C.G.S. §153A-257, Legal residence for social service purposes: (a) Legal residence in a county determines which county is responsible (i) for financial support of a needy person who meets the eligibility requirements for a public assistance or medical care program offered by the county or (ii) for other social services required by the person.
 Legal residence in a county is determined as follows: (1) Except as modified below, a person has legal residence in the county in which he resides.
 (2) If a person is in a hospital, mental institution, nursing home, boarding home, confinement facility, or similar institution or facility, he does not, solely because of that fact, have legal residence in the county in which the institution or facility is located.
 (3) A minor has the legal residence of the parent or other relative with whom he resides.
+If the minor does not reside with a parent or relative and is not in a foster home, hospital, mental institution, nursing home, boarding home, confinement facility, he has the legal residence of the person with whom he resides.
+Any other minor has the legal residence of the parent or other relative with whom he resides.
 If the minor does not reside with a parent or relative and is not in a foster home, hospital, mental institution, or facility, he has the legal residence of the person with whom he resides.
-Any other minor has the legal residence of his mother, or if her residence is not known then the legal residence of his father; if his mother's or father's residence is not known, the minor is a legal residence of his father; if his mother's or father's residences terminate. (b) A legal residence continues until a new one is acquired, either within or outside this state.
-When a new legal residence is not in section is intended to replace the law defining "legal settlement."
-Therefore, any general law or local act that refers to "legal settlement" is deemed to refer to this section and the rules contained herein.
+Any other minor has the legal residence of his mother, or if her residence is not known then the legal residence of his father; if his mother's or father's residence is not known, the minor is a legal residence of the county in which he is found. (b) A legal residence continues until a new one is acquired, either within or outside this state.
+When a new legal residence is acquired, all former legal residences terminate. (c) This section is intended to replace the law defining "legal settlement."
+Therefore, any general law or local act that refers to "legal settlement" is deemed to refer to this sec